ejplatform/django-boogie/docs/rest_api.rst

             return self.name

-Now on your project's urls.py, just add:
+Now, just add the following line on your project's urls.py:

 .. ignore-next-block
 .. code-block:: python

     urlpatterns = [
-        ...
+        ...,
         path('api/', include(rest_api.urls)),
     ]

-Under the hood, Boogie creates the Serializer and ViewSet classes for each model using Django REST Framework and configure a router that organizes every end-point declared.
-Boogie enforces API versioning, so you should point your browser to "/api/v1/" to see something like this:
+Under the hood, Boogie creates Serializer and ViewSet classes for each model using Django REST Framework and configure a router that organizes every end-point declared.
+Boogie enforces API versioning, so you should point your browser to "/api/v1/" in order to obtain something like this:

 .. code-block:: json